codefresh-io/docs.codefresh.io/_docs/yaml-examples/examples/nomad.md

 In this example the Nomad cluster is already setup on a VM at Google cloud.

-You also need to create a [token for the Codefresh registry]({{site.baseurl}}/docs/docker-registries/codefresh-registry/#generate-cfcr-login-token) so that Nomad can pull your private images on the cluster.
-You can also use an [external Docker registry]({{site.baseurl}}/docs/docker-registries/external-docker-registries/) with Nomad.
+You also need to create a [token for the Docker registry]({{site.baseurl}}/docs/docker-registries/external-docker-registries/) so that Nomad can pull your private images on the cluster.

 ## Create a CI/CD pipeline for Nomad deployments